KWB-R/fakin/content/talk/2017-06-01_fdm-netzwerk_kompetenzen/index.md

 # Abstract and optional shortened version.
-abstract = "What research data management competences are needed and for whom?" abstract_short = "What competences are needed and for whom?"
+abstract = "What research data management competences are needed and for whom?"

+# Summary.
+An optional shortened abstract.
+summary = "What competences are needed and for whom?"

 # Name of event and optional event URL.
 event = "FDM-Netzwerkveranstaltung des BMBF"